stackedboxes/romualdo/doc/design.md

 computation, with the parser telling the scanner when to reset the computation.
 The parser is also the one asking the scanner for the hash, whenever it needs it.
-For global variables it's probably much, much simpler to do at the AST level (at scanner level we don't know about inferred types). **TODO:** I hate the difference in handling of Procedures and globals.
+For global variables it's probably much, much simpler to do at the AST level (at scanner level we don't know about inferred types).

+**TODO:** I hate the difference in handling of Procedures and globals.

+*Idea:* What if globals were also handled in the scanner.
+I would need to forbid any changes to globals, including adding or changing an initializer.
+Would this be OK?
+One can always have a custom initialization function to "re-initialize" the global at Story start. *Or,* make the type required in all global declarations (no inference for globals); a bit annoying, but then we'd always have access to the type at scanner level, so we could always get the hash right.

+**Except...** the hash must use the var FQN!
+Otherwise there may be clashes.
+In fact, same for procedures, right?
+If I move a procedure to a different Package, the hash must change!
+Or does it?

+**So...** maybe two stages?
+"Partial" hash in the scanner, then a second step triggered from the parser e concatenate this partial hash with the package name and re-hash -- and *this* is the final hash.
+Could work, but *so* convoluted!
+AST looking like the simpler way...

 ### Passages